vrandall66/front-end-submissions-public/1710/mod-3/personal-projects/Michelle-Hoffman/checkin-1.md

 - Figuring out how to click into regions and have a clean animation to the next screen

 #### Instructor Notes
+- Location information needs to be in redux
+- Travel Log info will live in redux store

 #### Deliverables for next checkin:
+- Have test file started.
+- Have map loaded on page
+- Have location pullin and saved in store (lat and long is fine for now you'll need to convert to a city/state)
+- Build out search field